So you think you’re going to see “The Memo.” Then answer these questions:

 It’s all kabuki theater.
 It has less authenticity than the WWF.
 I had the pleasure of working with a former WWF star, Warlock, and later as Jay Kraken, (now an LEO-Ops sergeant).
 “Jay” revealed to me some amazing facts about the WWF.
 For one thing, his fitness tests, required to even get his foot in the door, would send NFL-combine contestants to a hospital.
 Yes, there were many scripts.
 And roles depend upon a wrestler’s ratings and fan base.
 But all of those guys, and gals, work hard—for their audience.
 They do actually fight!

 I suppose Washington, D. C. people and pols work occasionally.
 They certainly care about their fan base, at least during reelection campaigns.
 Do they always try to win?
 I don’t think so.
 Do they care?
 I don’t think so.
 Are they good actors?
 You betcha!
-Will they come together and give Houston a ton of money, as Jeff Flake stated, in a quick and decisive manner?
+Will they come together and give a ton of (taxpayer) money to Houston, Puerto Rico, and California, as Jeff Flake stated, in a quick and decisive manner?
 Yep.
 Will they do anything else in a “quick and decisive manner”?
 Nope.
 The show must go on.